 Much like Aaron used to do, one of Paul's tasks is to meet with new groups, establish connection, thus build a trade relationship between them.
 To Abraham's surprise, Paul revealed to them that there are more groups of survivors out there.

 After Rick released Dwight, he assigned Paul to follow him.
 Once back at Negan's base, Paul is spotted by the others.
 After refusing to surrender, Paul is attacked by a woman named Tara who plans to kill him.
 Dwight however intervenes, telling her Paul is of more use to them alive.

-Jesus is a very open and trusting individual, shown when he attempted to approach the Alexandria Safe zone in even after being attacked he was willing to accept Rick Grimes' handshake, resulting in Paul's incapacitation.
+Paul is a very open and trusting individual, shown when he attempted to approach the Alexandria Safe zone in even after being attacked he was willing to accept Rick Grimes' handshake, resulting in Paul's incapacitation.

-It is worth noting that Paul shares some similarities with the biblical Jesus [His nickname] in his forgiving and open nature. shown when he berates his fellow survivors for attacking Rick at the funeral of Ethan, he says. '"Until you can convince me none of you would have done the same--leave him alone.'
+It is worth noting that Paul shares some similarities with the biblical Jesus [his nickname] in his forgiving and open nature, shown when he berates his fellow survivors for attacking Rick at the funeral of Ethan.
+He says: '"Until you can convince me none of you would have done the same--leave him alone.'

 This is reminiscent of Jesus' statement, "Let he who is without sin cast the first stone."